Hatherden

 Hatherden is a village and civil parish in the Test Valley district of Hampshire, England.
-Its nearest town is Andover, which lies approximately 3.3 miles (4.5 km) south from the village.
-The village has a Primary School and one pub, named the Old Bell and Crown.
+Located wtihin an Area of Outstanding Natural Beauty, its nearest town is Andover, which lies approximately 3.3 miles (4.5 km) south from the village.

+History

+The Parish church, Christ Church, was built in 1857 by William White.
+In 1975, the church was damaged by lightning, but was restored with a new roof and was Grade II listed on the 27th September 1984.

 At the 2011 census the Post Office say the population was included in the civil parish of Tangley.

+The village Primary School closed on 31st August 2022.

+Amenities

-It is also a short walk to The Fox Inn which is well known for its Thai restaurant.
+There is one pub, named the Old Bell and Crown.
+Hatherden is a short walk to The Fox Inn which is well known for its Thai restaurant.